OWASP/www-policy/legal/bylaws.md

 A Director or Candidate for the Board shall have maintained continuous membership in good standing over the previous 12 months, notwithstanding any grace periods established in these bylaws.

-At the time of their election, to qualify as a candidate or re-election, Directors must have paid for their own Individual or Lifetime membership, or hold a valid Honorary Membership.
+At the time of their election, to qualify to stand, candidates must hold an Individual membership, Lifetime membership, or hold a valid Honorary Membership.
+This membership must have been in place for a 12 month period prior to the date of the election.

 ### SECTION 3.03 Regular Meetings